 This clause forms the meat of the agreement.
 It explains what is expected of the designer and how to go about fulfilling each of these expectations.

-Below are examples of how this might be written and things to think about.
+Here are examples of how this might be written–

 First Stage: Conceptual Phase/Initial Stage